 All media questions are responded to in a timely manner by the Director of Communications or myself, so as to protect the credibility of our District.
 Staff are also asked to get back to callers as soon as possible, and to respond to e-mails in a timely fashion; it may be to acknowledge the call or e-mail and ask for time to look into the issue further.
 Many staff will continue to respond to e-mails when they are off work or after hours.
-E-mail is the most common means of communication used by families, staff and partners.
+E-mail is the most common means of communication used by families, staff and partners, and for some members of the management team the volume of emails is extremely high.

-As budgets tighten staff are always looking at ways to save monies and do things in a more cost efficient way.
+As budgets tighten, staff are always looking at ways to save monies and do things in a more cost efficient way.
 Supplies and equipment are ordered according to the Public Purchasing Act, by "standing offer," - e.g. IT equipment, tender or purchase card depending on the circumstances.
+In spring 2021 we will be implementing the new GNB initiative "NB First", encouraging schools and office staff to purchase locally when possible.

 Travel expenses are signed off by the staff person's supervisor on the program "I-Expense" - out of province is very limited and has been for the last decade.
 Given the size of ASD-S it is necessary for some staff to travel a considerable distance and where possible rental cars are used.
 This is not always possible for staff in the St. Stephen Education Centre with one rental company and some days staff in Saint John and the KV are finding no rental cars are available.
 In the winter some staff do not wish to drive a rental car as they feel more comfortable driving their own vehicle and this has been permitted.
 The role of the Subject Coordinator is such that they are to be out in schools and not in offices; this results in greater travel costs.
 Short meetings are done via conference call or SKYPE when possible to save travel time and cost.
 We have learned since our mid-March 2019 closure how valuable virtual meetings with a purpose can be.
+Travel has been limited this school year.